minvws/nl-covid19-notification-app-coordination/architecture/traffic-analysis-mitigation-with-decoys.md

 1. The decoy TEK upload sequence mimics the decoy traffic sequence as described in the previous paragraph, including the 14th TEK upload the following day.

-2. The app maintains a counter DECOYCOUNTER of decoy traffic sent during the day by the scheduled decoy TEK upload sequence.
+2. The app maintains a counter DECOYCOUNTER of the decoy messages sent.
 This counter is set to 0 at the start of each decoy TEK upload sequence.
 Each time a decoy message is sent, the counter is increased by 1.

 3. Whenever the user opens the upload screen and the /register call is made as described in the previous paragraph, AND decoy traffic is scheduled for this day: